gitony0101/X4DS/ISLR/Chap 3 Linear Regression.md

 > (1) a model containing no variables, (2) a model containing $X_1$ only, (3) a model containing $X_2$ only, and (4) a model containing both $X_1$ and $X_2$.
 > We can then select the **best model** out of all of the models that we have considered.
 Various statistics can be used to judge the quality of a model: $AIC-Akaike~information~criterion\\BIC-Bayesian~information~criterion~\\Adjusted~R^2$

+The task of determining which predictors are associated with the response is referred to as variable selection.
+We could try out a lot of different models with combinations of predictors, $2^p$, but this is not practical as $p$ grows.
+There are three ways to approach this task:

+- $Forward\ selection$: We begin with the $null\ model$, which contains **an intercept but no predictors**.
+We then fit $p$ Simple Linear regressions and add to the null model the variable that results in the lowest RSS.
+We then repeat the process to determine the lowest RSS of the now two-variable model, continuing until some stopping rule is satisfied.
+- $Backward selection$: Start with all the variables in the model,** remove** the variable with the largest p-value.
+Then, for the new $(p−1)$-variable model, do the same.
+Continue until stopping rule is reached (for example, some p-value threshold)

+  Mixed selection: Start with no variables, and

+$p$$p$
+ss
+apple

+proceed ith forward selection.
+If any p-value of added variables pass a threshold once new predictors are added, we remove them.
+We continue the forward and backward until all variables in model have a sufficiently low p-value.

 #### 1.2.2.3.
 Model Fit

 #### 1.2.2.4.
 Predictions